laughable-9/blinks-workshop/README.md

-# 🏆Trophy
-*The safe way to giveaway
+# 🏆Trophy - The safe way to giveaway

 ### Project Overview
 *“Privacy is not something that I'm merely entitled to, it's an absolute prerequisite.”* — Marlon Brando